 Examples are phrases such as "avoid chemical sunscreens in favor of natural mineral based sunscreens."

 However, due to this slight skewing of facts, it has created the mindset that minerals and natural / organic ingredients are best and are mutually exclusive from chemicals.
 Except for one simple fact, all things in nature have chemical properties.
-Our bodies are made up of chemicals as is water, and minerals in their natural state, though taken from the ground, are chemical elements and further go through a chemical process to make them safe and useable in the cosmetic marketplace.
+Our bodies are made up of chemicals as is water, and minerals in their natural state, though taken from the ground, are chemical elements and go through a chemical process to make them safe and usable in the cosmetic marketplace.
 In fact, most TiO2 and ZnO found in the commercial market today is synthetically created.